Dual Staking Model

 The Suzaku Protocol allows Avalanche L1s to implement a dual staking model for validator nodes, requiring Operators to:

-• Stake the L1 native token
+- Stake the L1 native token

-• (Re)stake a whitelisted collateral
+- (Re)stake a whitelisted collateral

-Why is the Dual Staking Model needed?
+When is Dual Staking Useful?

 Launching a new Proof-of-Stake L1 is hard.
 To launch and decentralize its chain, the L1 developer must:

-1. Ensure the L1 is secure enough to protect bridged assets
+- Ensure the L1 is secure enough to protect bridged assets

-2. Incentivize stakers (and delegators) to buy the L1 token and stake it with validators
+- Incentivize stakers (and delegators) to buy the L1 token and stake it with validators

 Cryptoeconomic security problematics